ask0ldd/P3-SpringV2/README.md

     The following connection should already be set up :
        Local Instance MySQL80 / user : root / url : localhost:3306.
     ```
 5. Create an "immo" empty schema with Workbench.
-All the tables will be created by Spring JPA when running the application.
-You don't need to do more.
+You don't need to do more since all the mandatory tables will be created by Spring JPA when starting up the project.

 6. Build the project.
     ```